Education in the United States: Educational stages

 High school graduates sometimes take one or more gap years before the first year of college, for travel, work, public service, or independent learning.
 Some might opt for a postgraduate year before college.
+Many high schoolers also earn an associate degree when they graduate high school.

 Many undergraduate college programs now commonly are five-year programs.
 This is especially common in technical fields, such as engineering.
 The five-year period often includes one or more periods of internship with an employer in the chosen field.

 Of students who were freshmen in 2005 seeking bachelor's degrees at public institutions, 32% took four years, 12% took five years, 6% took six years, and 43% did not graduate within six years.
 The numbers for private non-profit institutions were 52% in four, 10% in five, 4% in six, and 35% failing to graduate.

 Some undergraduate institutions offer an accelerated three-year bachelor's degree, or a combined five-year bachelor's and master's degrees.
-Many times, these accelerated degrees are offered online or as evening courses and are targeted mainly but not always for adult learners/non-traditional students.
+Many times, these accelerated degrees are offered online or as evening courses and are targeted mainly but not always for adult learners/nontraditional students.

 Many graduate students do not start professional schools immediately after finishing undergraduate studies but work for a time while saving up money or deciding on a career direction.

-The National Center for Education Statistics found that in 1999–2000, 73% of people attending institutions of higher education were non-traditional students.
+The National Center for Education Statistics found that in 1999–2000, 73% of undergraduates had characteristics of nontraditional students.